 MORE THAN JUST CF

 Many people when they hear I have a chronic illness, see me as sick and fragile.
 However, CF does not define me, just like whatever you are going through does not define you.
-I am someone who enjoys running after my sons, hanging out with my friends and family, petting my dog, Cali, playing board games, listening to music, and watching a good movie.
+I am someone who enjoys running after my children, hanging out with my friends and family, petting my dog, Cali, playing board games, listening to music, and watching a good movie.